 There is no doubt that waiting for a loved one to wake up from a coma can be distressing.
 The uncertainty can create anxiety and stress, making it important for loved ones to seek their own support during this time.

-Because coma is more common after a massive stroke, it’s likely that your loved one has sustained significant side effects such as post-stroke paralysis.
+If your loved one wakes up from a stroke-induced coma, it’s time to prepare for the road to recovery ahead.
+Because a coma is more common after a massive stroke, it’s likely that the individual has sustained significant changes to cognition and mobility, such as memory loss and post-stroke paralysis.
 This means it’s important to start rehabilitation as soon as possible.